The Quran does not merely retell Hud (peace be upon him). It redistributes him.

 Be upright as you have been commanded.
 (11:112)

-Within this architecture, Hud becomes a prophet of pure verticality.
+Within this architecture, Hud (peace be upon him) becomes a prophet of pure verticality.
 His people represent the mass, the collective force, the weight of precedent, the pressure.
 He responds not with strategy, but with a total reconfiguration of sight: you are many, but your forelocks are held.
 Your power is not autonomous.
 Your threat is not primary.
 The entire horizontal theatre is repositioned under a vertical sovereignty.

 In Surah Hud, the prophet is therefore not merely a warner.
 He is the prophetic form of the man who does not organize his solidity from the crowd, but from a direct bond to God.